StateVoicesNational/Spoke/README.md

     ```

     </details>
-12. If the application is still running from step 8, kill the process and re-run `yarn dev` to restart the app.
-Wait until you see both "Node app is running ..." and "webpack: Compiled successfully." before attempting to connect. (make sure environment variable `JOBS_SAME_PROCESS=1`)
+12. Run `yarn dev` to create and populate the tables.
+    - Wait until you see both "Node app is running ..." and "webpack: Compiled successfully." before attempting to connect. (make sure environment variable `JOBS_SAME_PROCESS=1`)
 13. Go to `http://localhost:3000` to load the app.
 14. As long as you leave `SUPPRESS_SELF_INVITE=` blank and unset in your `.env` you should be able to invite yourself from the homepage.
     - If you DO set that variable, then spoke will be invite-only and you'll need to generate an invite.
 Run: